 "Several interviewees were referred to us by their graduating schools, others were approached directly by the interviewer, Connie Stokes, who was assisted in two interviews by Liz Beaven.
 Both women are veteran Waldorf teachers, school administrators, and parents of Waldorf alumni.
 They relied on their professional and personal networks to locate some of the interviewees."

 There is virtually no hope that interviews conducted in this way could be objective or truly informative.

 Real research is conducted by disinterested outsiders.
 It entails intensive preliminary preparation, including extensive reading and analysis of previous research.
+It aims to be as wide-ranging, inclusive, and complete as possible.
 It is scrupulous, probing, and impartial.
 It selects interviewees randomly, and carefully avoids tipping them off beforehand.
 It makes every effort to weigh all evidence and all opinions, from every perspective, without bias.
 It has no vested interest in outcomes.
 It does not have an allegiance to any side.

 The survey conducted for INTO THE WORLD can be faulted on all of these grounds.

 INTO THE WORLD is, in some ways, an impressive book.
 Its authors may have intended to provide unimpeachable evidence in support of the educational system they advocate.
 But the book is grievously flawed.
 It is irrelevant to a fair-minded evaluation of Waldorf education.
 For that, we would need neutral education experts to step forward, conduct objective, wide-scale surveys, and weigh all the evidence, pro and con.
 Only then might we approach a final judgment on Waldorf schooling.
 INTO THE WORLD falls far short of that goal.

 The final chapter of INTO THE WORLD asserts three overall conclusions.
 I will quote them in brief, then I will offer a few responses.